TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 103/Psalms 103.2.md

 ---

-Bless Jehovah, O my soul, And forget not all his benefits:
+Praise Yahweh, my soul, and don't forget all his benefits;